Paddles, Etc.

-Hand Crafted Paddles by Hemlock Pete
+Custom Paddles Hand-Crafted by Hemlock Pete

 Currently I craft 2 styles of paddles.
 One is called the "Nolie" and the other is the "HW".
-All paddles are made 1 at a time and are signed and numbered, each having its own personality.
+All paddles are made one at a time and are signed and numbered, each having its own personality.
 I use only the finest materials available.
 The only complaint I have with them is most people are afraid to use them.
 I will admit they are pleasing to the eye.
 They are very functional as well.

 NOLIE